jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _Credit: [Cromwell](https://en.wikipedia.org/wiki/Cromwell_(film))._

-And with all this running through his head, gremline and all, Charles said this:
+And with all this running through his head, gremlin and all, Charles said this:

 > Truly I desire their (the people's) liberty and freedom as much as anybody whomsoever; but I must tell you their liberty and freedom consist in having of government, those laws by which their life and their goods may be most their own.
 It is not for having a share in government, Sir, that is nothing pertaining to them.
 A subject and a ruler are clear different things... therefore I tell you that I am the Martyr of the people.
 I die a Christian according to the profession of the Church of England, as I found it left me by my father...
 I have a good Cause and I have a gracious God...I go from a corruptable to an incorruptable crown where no disturbance can be, no disturbance in the world.